hindsightsoftware/atlassian-connect-play/README.md

 * Enable experimental AUI features `@ac.aui.styles("5.2", true)` and `@ac.aui.scripts("5.2", "1.8.3", true)`
 * Enable soy templates support `@ac.aui.scripts("5.2", "1.8.3", false, true)`

+## How to deploy to Heroku
+Deploying Play apps on Heroku is covered [here](https://devcenter.heroku.com/articles/play-support).

+Before you start, install Git and the [Heroku Toolbelt](https://toolbelt.heroku.com/).

+If you aren't using git to track your add-on, now is a good time to do so as it is required for Heroku.

+	git config --global user.name "John Doe"
+	git config --global user.email johndoe@example.com
+	ssh-keygen -t rsa
+	git init
+	git add .
+	git commit . -m "some message"
+	heroku keys:add

+Next, create the app on Heroku:

+    heroku apps:create <add-on-name>

+Then set the public and private key as environment variables in Heroku (you don't ever want to commit these `*.pem` files into your scm).

+    heroku config:set AC_PUBLIC_KEY="`cat public-key.pem`" --app <add-on-name>
+    heroku config:set AC_PRIVATE_KEY="`cat private-key.pem`" --app <add-on-name>

+A good practice is also to externalize your Play application secret as an environment variable in Heroku.

+In your Play application's `conf/application.conf`, replace

+	application.secret=abc123...

+with

+	application.secret=${APP_SECRET}

+Then set the application environment variable in Heroku:

+	heroku config:add APP_SECRET=abc123...

+Next, let's store our registration information in a Postgres database.
+In development, you were likely using the memory store.
+In production, you'll want to use a real database.

+    heroku addons:add heroku-postgresql:dev --app <add-on-name>

+Lastly, let's add the project files to Heroku and deploy!

+If you aren't already there, switch to your project home directory.
+From there, run these commands:

+    git remote add heroku git@heroku.com:<add-on-name>.git
+    git push heroku master

+It will take a minute or two for Heroku to spin up your add-on.
+When it's done, you'll be given the URL where your add-on is deployed, however, you'll still need to register it on your Atlassian instance.

+If you're running an OnDemand instance of JIRA or Confluence locally, you can install from UPM.
+See complete [instructions in the Atlassian Connect doc](https://developer.atlassian.com/display/AC/Hello+World#HelloWorld-Registertheadd-on) for more information.

 ## Links
 [play-doc]: http://www.playframework.com/documentation/2.2.x/Home "Play Documentation"